Chips Rafferty

 25 Chips Rafferty_Title.png

 Shearer, roo shooter, drover, opal miner, boundary rider, screen idol.
 Chips Rafferty, at six foot six inches and ‘lean as a dingo’ seemed unlikely as an early Australian Hollywood star.
 His acting style closely reflected the man himself - irreverent and with a wry wit.
-Rafferty was, on and off the screen, the embodiment of the Australian bushman - a bit of a larrikan, resourceful and self-reliant in a time when the post-war world needed every-day heroes.
+Rafferty was, on and off the screen, the embodiment of the Australian bushman - a bit of a larrikin, resourceful and self-reliant in a time when the post-war world needed every-day heroes.

 John William Goffage (‘Chips’ to his school mates) was the son of a miner.
 Born in Broken Hill in 1909 as the ‘Big Strike’ triggered ongoing conflict between unions and mining companies, the lockouts and hardship in the first two years of his life would have hit his family hard.
 The Goffages moved on and settled in Sydney where Chips learned to surf and box, and he started painting in water colours and writing poetry which he sold to several Sydney publications.